Salisbury University: Honors House

-Honors House was established in 2000, and is located off Camden Avenue, across east campus.
+The Thomas E. Bellavance Honors House was established in 2000, and is located off Camden Avenue, across east campus.
 It is open to students in the Clarke Honors College, and includes a full kitchen, computer lab, and grand piano.
 The yard contains a gazebo, goldfish pond, and a Japanese garden.

 Campus grounds: arboretum status

 The Salisbury University campus was recognized by the American Association of Botanical Gardens and Arboreta as an arboretum in 1988.
 The Salisbury campus features over 2,000 species of plant life, including magnolia, rhododendron, viburnum, Japanese maple, bald cypress, and Crape myrtle.
 Notable areas of interest on campus include the Pergola (near the University Commons), the Holloway Hall Courtyard Garden, the Bellavance Honors Center Japanese Garden, the Link of Nations, and the Miller Alumni Garden.
 The campus also features a collection of figurative sculpture, including pieces by such noted sculptors as Auguste Rodin (Coquelin Cadet), Daniel Chester French (Ralph Waldo Emerson), Augustus Saint-Gaudens (Diana), and Carl Akeley (Wounded Comrade).